 Here you will find lots of information and resources for you to explore the practicalities of the scheme and the benefits of signing up for a disabled mentor.

 In the UK disabled people are twice more likely to be unemployed compared to non-disabled people and need to apply for 60% more jobs.
 20% of the working population have a disability and the number of disabled people is increasing.
 Collectively disabled people and their households have an estimated spending power of £274 billion per year.

 The benefits of joining the scheme include -

-Please contact Disability Connect directly to discuss your mentoring requirements and for details on the registration process.
+Please contact us directly to discuss your mentoring requirements and for details on the registration process.

-Your mentor will be provided with comprehensive online training and guidance from Disability Connect before you start your mentoring relationship to ensure they are well equipped and empowered to support you to get the most from the scheme.
-Their interactive training will involve mentee case studies, useful mentoring techniques including goal setting and invaluable hints and tips.
+Your mentor will be provided with comprehensive training and guidance from us before you start your mentoring relationship to ensure they are well equipped and empowered to support you to get the most from the scheme.

 Like most mentees you will be excited to start your mentoring relationship and reach your goals.
 It is, however, important to have realistic expectations of what your mentor can and can’t support you with.
 You shouldn’t expect your mentor to tell you what to do or know everything.
 You know your company best and know what can and can’t be implemented or changed.
 You should enter your mentoring relationship with an open mind and be open to what your mentor has to say.
 Your mentor’s role is to support you in developing your own ideas and solutions to overcome challenges, increase your self-reliance when it comes to disability best practice and progress towards your goals.
 They will share their experiences and perspectives with you and will listen and ask questions to help you reflect and consider your options.